Neghxul/Neghxul/README.md

 - 👋 Hi, I’m @Neghxul
 - 👀 I’m interested in ... technology
 - 🌱 I’m currently learning ...
-Python, C#, Front End, Back End and AJAX
+Python, C#, Front End, Back End and APEX
 - 💞️ I’m looking to collaborate ... on anything that can give some experience and being a developer
 - 📫 How to reach me ... cgrr29us@gmail.com